What is Threat Intelligence?

 What is Threat Intelligence- FAQs

 Q1.
-What is threat intelligence in cybersecurity?
+How is threat intelligence different from regular cybersecurity?

 Q5.Why is threat intelligence essential?